The Weis Lab

 Ph.D Student

-I am an incoming first year PhD student in the Weis Lab and will be studying cnidarian-algal symbiosis.
+I am a second year PhD student in the Weis Lab and am studying the role of transforming growth factor-beta in the establishment and breakdown of cnidarian-algal symbiosis.
+I am also a PRAx interdisciplinary art-science fellow and am building a set of coral reef sculptures that will be on display in June 2024.
 In 2021, I graduated from Creighton University with a B.S. in Biology and minors in Environmental Sciences and Studio Art.
-During my undergraduate career and during my gap year, I studied the role of long non-coding RNAs in regulating inflammatory responses in mice.
+During my undergraduate career and gap year, I studied the role of long non-coding RNAs in regulating inflammatory responses in mice.

 Former Lab Members